cloud-gov/laboratory/README.md

 ## cloud.gov Labratory

-Labratory is a collection of tools, toolkits, and other accouterments that provide varying levels of value to the cloud.gov team.
+Labratory is a collection of tools, tests, and other accouterments that provide varying levels of value to the cloud.gov team.
+Most of these tools are apps designed to run in or around Cloud Foundry environments, but can be run as standalone tools with a bit of effort.

 | Tool | Purpose |